program-2/image/README.md

 #### parameters

-This is the main method of Image:
+This is the main method of Image class:

     save($name, $directory, $file)